thewca/worldcubeassociation.org/README.md

     - Create a (proposed) announcement in `announcements`.
 This will be used/updated several times.
     - Include a summarized list of changes.
     - Follow previous formatting.
-    - Make sure not to use HTTPS links to [worldcubeassociation.org](http://worldcubeassociation.org/).
-The public will see a certificate error.
 - Board approval
     - Email the for Board the proposal for changes (announcement + diff).
     - Get explicit Board approval.